casey/filepack/README.md

 `filepack` has lofty ambitions!

-- Define a root hash, likely just the hash of the manifest itself, so that as long as the root hash is received from a trusted source the manifest itself can be verified, and thus the contents of the directory protected from malicious tampering.
+- Definition of a "root" hash, likely just the hash of the manifest itself, so that as long as the root hash is received from a trusted source the manifest itself can be verified, and thus the contents of the directory protected from malicious tampering.

 - Creation and verification of signatures over the root hash, so that